11 Things You Might Not Know About the Coast Guard

 6. The exosphere is a kind of coast.

 Commander Bruce Melnick, the chief test pilot at the Coast Guard Aircraft Program Office, was the first guardian selected by NASA to serve as an astronaut.
-He flew on the Space Shuttle Discovery in 1990, and on the maiden voyage of the Space Shuttle Endeavour in 1992.
+He flew on the Space Shuttle Discovery in 1990 and on the maiden voyage of the Space Shuttle Endeavour in 1992.
 He has logged over 300 hours of space flight.
-The only other Coast Guard astronaut is Captain Daniel Burbank.

 8. If the DOGs are coming after you, it’s going to be a bad day.